-As Federal and state governments begin to remove shelter-at-home mandates and allow businesses to open in phases, you will be busy planning your reopening.
-Here is an overview of items to consider to help you get your facility ready for employees to return.
+As Federal and State governments begin to remove mandates and allow businesses to open in phases, you will be busy planning your reopening.
+Here is an overview of items to consider to help you get your facility ready for employees to return:

-- Recall and retrain staff, prepare and update them with guidance and safety measures that are unique to your facility and SOW
+- Retrain staff, prepare and update them with guidance and safety measures that are unique to your facility and SOW.

 - Resolve any badging issues that may prevent them from being available to prepare your facility to reopen on time.

 - Check the water filtration units throughout the building.
 Look for abnormal growth of bacteria or mold that may have occurred from non-use.
-Make sure you check them after you’ve flushed the system so you can also look for damage, such as flaking, cracks or breakage.
+Make sure you check the units after you’ve flushed the system so you can also look for damage, such as flaking, cracks, or breakage.
 Replace any questionable or damaged filters.

 - After replacing filtration units, recheck the water system.
 Changing filters may have cleared up any particles previously showing up in the water.